 See the article below for more places to whale watch from shore and the place with Marine Biologists stationed to answer your questions.

 17. Sunset Drinks on Your Lanai

-Perhaps what your Hawaiian vacation will need during the pandemic is a relaxing drink on your lanai (porch).
+Perhaps what your Hawaiian vacation will need is a relaxing drink on your lanai (porch).
 Get a vacation rental with a lanai or a room with a view.
 Pour yourself a homemade mai tai, skip the umbrella if you dare, and put your feet up.